thearjunkv/asura-forms/README.md

 # Form Alchemist

-Form alchemist provides a form builder component for React that allows users to create forms via a drag-and-drop interface and a form render component to render the created form with dynamic validation.
+A customizable React form builder with a drag-and-drop interface.
+The library provides a `Builder` component for building forms and a `Render` component for rendering and validating them dynamically.
+You can create, edit, and save forms with ease using JSON data.

+## Features

+-   Drag-and-drop interface for building forms
+-   Support for various form elements like inputs, checkboxes, radio buttons, etc.
+-   Dynamic form rendering with validation
+-   Ability to save and load form data in JSON format
+-   Easy integration with your existing React project

 ## Installation